-While central heating and air systems are a godsend in the hot summer months and on cold winter nights, they can become a nuisance when they spread a musty odor throughout the house.
-After a few hours, you may find yourself asking, "can I clean my air ducts myself?"
+While heating and air conditioning systems are a godsend in the hot summer months and on cold winter nights, they can become a nuisance when they spread a musty odor throughout the house.
+After a few hours, you may find yourself asking: "Can I clean my air ducts myself?"
 The answer is a qualified yes.

-- To clean the condenser coils and collection pan, you’ll need a solution of 10% bleach water.
+- To start, you’ll need a solution of 10% bleach water.
 This is enough to kill off the mold without doing any damage to the coil system.
 (Note: It is important to make sure you water down your bleach though, as undiluted bleach can wear down metal.
 Alternatively, you could also just go with a standard coil cleaner available at most hardware stores.)

 - Most central air units have an access panel on the back.
 Take this off to expose the metal fins in front of the condenser coils.

 If the smell wasn’t coming from the air conditioning unit, then it may be coming from any part of the duct system.
-It may be impossible to find the cause without a snaking camera system.
+It may be impossible to find the cause without a snaking camera system, however.

-The next best thing is to eliminate the smell is with duct filter pads.
+The next best thing to eliminate the smell is by using duct filter pads.
 These hypoallergenic filter pads are available at most home improvement stores and are made to fit both vertical and horizontal ducts of all sizes.

 - Simply unscrew your duct vent covers and place the filter pad into the grate.